softwaresaved/build_and_test_examples/README.md

 Documents are licensed under the Creative Commons [Attribution-NonCommercial 2.5 UK: Scotland (CC BY-NC 2.5 SCOTLAND)](http://creativecommons.org/licenses/by-nc/2.5/scotland/).

 This directory includes third-party software.
-Please see the `README.md` files in sub-directories for information.
+Please see the `README.md` files in sub-directories for more information.